 The loan is interest-free and 25% of the loan is forgivable (up to $10,000) if the organization repays the loan on or before December 31, 2022.
-If the loan is not repaid by that date, the resulting loan terms would be decided by each financial institution (see further details below).
+If the loan is not repaid by that date, the loan can be converted to a three-year term loan at an interest rate of 5%.

 How to apply for the CEBA